naryl/cl-tui/README.md

 but ECL currently can't build osicat (investigated by osicat developers) and CLISP had a lot of issues with ncurses.
 Any help with CLISP is appreciated.

+`cl-tui` is supposed to be a complete abstraction so if you have to use `cl-charms` directly for some reason please submit an issue describing your use-case.

 # Documentation

 Follow the very well-commented examples in the examples directory.
 Each new